kehantan/labbook/docs/cell_culture/cell_count.rst

     You can use anything that works well for you, microcentrifuge tube, parafilm, etc.

 **Procedure**

-**Trypsinise**
+#.
 Before cell counting, you need to trypsinise your cells from the culture flask.
 Refer to :ref:`trypsinise <My target>`.

-**Cell counting**

 #.
 Pipette 10 uL of trypan blue into one well of the 96 well plate.
 #.
-Pipette 10 uL of cell suspension from centrifuge tube to the well that have trypan blue.
+Pipette 10 uL of cell suspension obtained from trypsinisation to the well that have trypan blue.
 Mix by repeat pipetting.

-    * You can use higher volume of trypan blue or cell suspension if desired
-    * I recommend using 1:1 ratio (e.g.: 10 uL of trypan blue + 10 uL of cell suspension) for easy calculation later
+    * You can use higher volume of trypan blue or cell suspension if desired (20 uL trypan blue + 20 uL of cell suspension), but I recommend always keep it at 1:1 ratio for easier calculations later
     * You can always refer to other sources (internet, textbooks, etc.) for other approach to cell count if you find those approaches more convenient or easier to understand.
 As long as the ultimate objective is to know how many cells in a single culture flask.

 #.
 Take 10 uL of the trypan blue and cell mixture, and dispense into the counting chamber.